mohan260803/Plant-Pathology-Image-Classification/README.md

 # Plant-Pathology-Image-Classification
 A model which includes Exploratory Data Analysis and the classification model of a dataset of images of plant leaves.
 The leaves are divided into 4 different categories, that are healthy, scab, rust and mulriple diseases.

+I have also added the zip file for this jupyter file since there might be some issues in opening the code block.
+You can download it and then check it out.

 # Data Description
 Data has been taken from kaggle.
 It includes 3 csv files: test, train and submission.
 It also includes a folder with the images of the plant leaves.
 ## train.csv